JakobssonAndre/TipsAndTricks/README.md

-# TipsAndTricks
+# Tips And Tricks

-Tips and Tricks
+Various Tips and Tricks

+## License

+Use at your own risk.